-Use case and benefit: with this option, IP Packager does not need to look at file structure within a Vivado project to package an IP.
-Instead, IP Packager infers the file types (For Example, synthesis/simulation/etc.) required for packaging from the content and structure of the specified directory.
-It is advised that for the best result, the specified directory contain a proper folder structure for different types of IP sources as described in Table 3-1.
+With this option, IP packager does not need to look at file structure within a Vivado project to package an IP.
+Instead, IP packager infers the file types (For Example, synthesis/simulation/etc.) required for packaging from the content and structure of the specified directory.
+It is advised that for the best result, the specified directory contain a proper folder structure for different types of IP sources as described in the table in Packaging a Specified Directory.

-IP Packager Output Rules and Limitations:
+IP Packager Output Rules and Limitations

-- Addressing: packaging output loses addressing information.
-Top level module that instantiates the IP cannot modify its addressing. - Parameter Propagation: packager output does not provide access to parameter propagation.
-However, IP Packager can be guided by pragmas. - ELF Association: IP Packager does not support associated ELF files for simulation.
-It supports ELF files associated with synthesis. - IP Packager also does not provide usage of the following capabilities: TTcl/XIT, hierarchical IP, creation of dynamic HLS IP, visibility into HW flows.
+- Addressing: Packaging output loses addressing information.
+Top level module that instantiates the IP cannot modify its addressing. - Parameter Propagation: Packager output does not provide access to parameter propagation.
+However, IP packager can be guided by pragmas. - ELF Association: - IP packager does not support associated ELF files for simulation.
+It supports ELF files associated with synthesis. - The IP packager also does not provide usage of the following capabilities: TTcl/XIT, hierarchical IP, creation of dynamic HLS IP, visibility into HW flows. - IP Packager: IP Packager does not currently support packaging System Verilog sources.
+The currently supported flow is to wrap in a Verilog top before packaging.